waynr/pyresume/README.rst

 * Documentation

-  * [ ] Introduce problem being solved.
+  * [x] Introduce problem being solved.
-  * [ ] Refer to readthedocs for bulk of documentation.
   * [ ] Research and refer to similar tools/services.

   * Basic Usage instructions

-    * [ ] Running from CLI on Linux
+    * [x] Running from CLI on Linux
-    * [ ] Running from CLI using Docker on any platform
+    * [x] Running from CLI using Docker on any platform

   * Advanced Usage instructions

     * [ ] Generate scenario test fixtures
-    * [ ] Describe workflow for storing resume in a repo as yaml and using pyresume to generate PDFs.
+    * [x] Describe workflow for storing resume in a repo as yaml and using pyresume+latex to generate PDFs.

 * Examples